-It's almost become a mantra how I start my articles with phrases like, "The only lens in the universe," "A ridiculously rare contraption," or "Rarer than hen's teeth."
+It's almost become a mantra to kick off my articles with lines like, "The only lens in the universe", "A ridiculously rare contraption", or "Rarer than hen's teeth."
 What can I say?
-I revel in the extraordinary, basking in the illusion of my own uniqueness.
-Enough self-defense, though - let's dive into today's lens.
-A piece so outrageously rare,...
+I wallow in the extraordinary, feeding the illusion of my own uniqueness.
+Enough excuses, though - let's dive into today's lens.
+A piece so outrageously...

 Those who remember my previous articles will surely recall my adventures in the land of ping pong shows and papaya salad, where I started with a muttering about dragging medium-format gear to places where I could barely drag myself.
 Since then, however, my tendency toward self-punishment has progressed considerably, and I've had no qualms about...

 We learned what are those pictorialisms in my previous article here.
-However, among all the confusion about knee menisci, the fact that I like it soft and where one can use vaseline, one would miss the most essential information - what is the initial impulse, who is the cornerstone around which the temple of my photographic ingenuity has been...
+However, among all the confusion about knee menisci, the fact that I like it soft and where one can legally apply vaseline, the key information got lost: what started all this, who the hell is the cornerstone around which the temple of my photographic ingenuity has been built....

 Aldis may not have been the largest, best-known or longest-running factory, but it had a surprising number of successes in a variety of industries.
 And since I'm in an extra-dry factual mood today, you'll find some fascinating and shocking data below!